History

 - Fault Detection is Difficult

-- In a distributed system, Hard to detect which system failed among multiple systems.
+- In a distributed system, it is hard to detect which system failed among multiple systems.
 The failure of one node may affect others.
 Troubleshooting requires advanced tools.

 - High Initial Cost

-- Since it uses multiple systems, networking equipment, and skilled administrators finally incurs high costs.
+- Since it uses multiple systems, networking equipment, and skilled administrators, it finally incurs high costs.

 - Overhead of Communication